 Commonly, as stated above, depression phases are longer than manic phases; however, in cases a patient does not receive treatment for their bipolar disorder, it is possible for them to experience rapid cycling.
 Rapid cycling means you experience four or more episodes of manic or depressive episodes–which would fluctuate without any or much time of stability.

 There is no single, all-encompassing cause for bipolar disorder.
-As far as we now understand neurology and genetics, we believe certain people are genetically predisposed to bipolar disorder.
+As far as we now understand neurology and genetics, it is believed that people can be more susceptible if a family member has also had it.
 If you have a familial connection and worry you meet five or more symptoms for each depression and mania or hypomania, you should inform your doctor or a mental health professional.
-However, not everyone with an inherited higher likelihood develops bipolar, meaning genetics are not a cause but rather a factor that raises the potential..
+Of course, this does not include everyone, meaning genetics are not a cause but rather a factor that raises the potential..

 Environmental and psychological factors are believed to be related to the actual development of bipolar disorder.
 The common metaphor is of a gun and a trigger.
 If genetics load the gun, environment and brain chemistry choose whether or not to pull the trigger.
 In the daily lives of people with bipolar, there are more general triggers–though they can be attached also to earlier mental and emotional development.
 Triggers differ by individual.
 They can instigate new episodes of mania or depression or make a current episode worse.
 However, many bipolar episodes occur without an obvious trigger.

 There are, however, a few more general triggers (many of which cannot be avoided, just lessened): stress, substance abuse, medication, seasonal changes, sleep deprivation.
 Stressful life events can trigger the onset of bipolar disorder, in someone with a genetic predisposition, or trigger individual episodes.
 These stresses tend to involve quick life changes, good or bad, such as marriage, college, mourning and loss, job termination, or moving.